Brand awareness: Marketing implications of brand awareness

 The process of moving consumers from brand awareness and a positive brand attitude through to the actual sale is known as conversion.
 Brand attitude takes into consideration a consumer's experience, knowledge, beliefs and feelings about a brand and affects their loyalties and identity.
 Identity relates to any category label (i.e. woman, student, or athlete) that a consumer associates with that has an impact on consumer behavior.
 While advertising is an excellent tool for creating awareness and brand attitude, it usually requires support from other elements in the marketing program to convert attitudes into actual sales.
 Other promotional activities, such as telemarketing, are vastly superior to advertising in terms of generating sales.
 Accordingly, the advertising message might attempt to drive consumers to direct sales call centers as part of an integrated communications strategy.
 Many different marketing tactics can be used to convert brand purchase intention into accelerated short term sales such as offering coupons, refunds and rebates, sampling, sweepstakes, contests and premiums.
-For common, repeat-purchase decisions consumers choose a brand first based on brand awareness, pricing and packaging, but then evaluate the product after purchase.
-Without this pervious exposure, buyers must resort to other criteria when making a purchase decision, so sampling, for example, can be used to create conversion.
+For common, repeat-purchase decisions consumers choose a brand first based on brand awareness, pricing, and packaging, but then evaluate the product after purchase.
+Without this previous exposure, buyers must resort to other criteria when making a purchase decision, so sampling, for example, can be used to create conversion.
 When consumers cannot rely on brand awareness to make a purchase decision they will take advantage of the opportunity to sample, and even if the consumer has a previous bias or distortion of a brand from advertising or word-of-mouth, their perception of quality will be unaffected when given the opportunity to sample.

 Percy and Rossiter argue that very few shoppers use lists and this has important implications for the purchase decision and advertising strategy.

 Percy and Rossiter (1992) argue that the two types of awareness, namely brand recall and brand recognition, operate in fundamentally different ways in the purchase decision.
 For routine purchases such as fast moving consumer goods (FMCG), few shoppers carry shopping lists.
 For them, the presentation of brands at the point-of-sale acts as a visual reminder and triggers category need.
 In this case, brand recognition is the dominant mode of awareness.
 For other purchases, where the brand is not present, the consumer first experiences category need then searches memory for brands within that category.
 Many services, such as home help, gardening services, pizza delivery fall into this category.
 In this case, the category need precedes brand awareness.
 Such purchases are recall dominant, and the consumer is more likely to select one of the brands elicited from memory.
 When brand recall is dominant, it is not necessary for consumers to like the advertisement, but they must like the brand.
 In contrast, consumers should like the ad when brand recognition is the communications objective.